cdosborn/lit/README.md

 ```

 ## Syntax
-Lit only has two valid constructs:
+`lit` only has two valid constructs:

 A macro definition: `<< ... >>=` and a macro reference: `<< ... >>`